Theoreb/Website/README.md

 # Hello world !

-A simple portefolio in a Linux OS Design like style, written in Javascript.
+A simple website in a Linux OS Design like style, written in Javascript.
+In building...